-Tropical arrangements are making a comeback this year and I LOVE it because the flowers and greenery are so fun to arrange with!
+Tropical arrangements are making a comeback this year and I loving it because the flowers and greenery are so fun to arrange with!
 For today’s tutorial, I used Cymbidium Orchids to create these simple tropical arrangements.
-Before we jump in, I wanted to mention I used two different types of vases, both look great on their own and also compliment each other when paired.
+Before we jump in, I wanted to mention I used two different types of vases, both look great on their own and also complement each other when paired.
 The great thing about making these arrangements is that you don’t need a ton of flowers to make a statement.
 For each arrangement, I used a total of two blooms.
 Depending on how many blooms you use, you can easily create 3 to 5 arrangements from one orchid stem.

 You Will Need: